icopy-site/awesome-cn/docs/awesome/game-datasets.md

 API is _"a set of functions and procedures allowing the creation of applications that access the features or data of an operating system, application, or other service"_ (Google).

 - [Battle.net](https://develop.battle.net/) - Collection of games developed by [Blizzard](https://www.blizzard.com).
-- [Battlefield 4 Stats](http://bf4stats.com/) - Stats, rankings, and progression of a player.
+- [Battlefield 4 Stats](https://bf4db.com/stats) - Stats, rankings, and progression of a player.
 - [BoardGameGeek](https://boardgamegeek.com/wiki/page/BGG_XML_API2) - Board games data.
 - [Counter-Strike](https://github.com/pnxenopoulos/csgo) - data parsing for Counter-Strike: Global Offensive (CSGO).
-- [EVE Online](https://www.programmableweb.com/api/eve-online-crest-carbon-restful) - Science fiction massively multiplayer online game.
 - [Giant Bomb](https://www.giantbomb.com/api/) - Game data and players review.
 - [IGDB](https://www.igdb.com/api) - General information of games from any platform.
 - [Marvel Developer](https://developer.marvel.com/) - Information about Marvel's vast library of comics.